sandialabs/seacas/packages/seacas/README.md

 with the steps outlined in the previous section.

 ## Testing
-There are a few unit tests for zoltan, exodus, ioss, and aprepro that can be run via `make test` or `ctest` if you configured with `-D SEACASProj_ENABLE_TESTS=YES`.
+There are a few unit tests for zoltan, exodus, ioss, and aprepro that can be run via `make test` or `ctest` if you configured with `-D Seacas_ENABLE_TESTS=YES`.

 There is also a system-level test that just verifies that the applications can read and write exodus files correctly.
 This test runs off of the installed applications.
 To run do: